wilmoore/vagrant-init/readme.md

-Vagrant Start: A minimalist's vagrant bootstrap
+Vagrant Init
 ============================================================

-Very minimal vagrant project to jumpstart your project.
-Starts simple with a bash script but you can change that if your needs call for it.
+A minimalist's vagrant project to jumpstart your VM projects.
+Starts simple with a bash script but you can configure Puppet, Chef, or any other provisioner that you like.

 Requirements (install first)